 Testing Accommodations are provided under the following conditions:

 - Once the semester request form is submitted online, students may schedule tests at the DAR.
 Tests must be scheduled no less than three (3) business days in advance by completing the “Disability and Accessibility Resources Request for Testing Accommodations” scheduling form.
 Final exams are scheduled no less than six (6) business days prior to Exam Week.
 Scheduling instructions will be sent to those students who have scheduled tests with the DAR during the semester.

 - If a student arrives late to her/his scheduled test, she/he loses that time (since this is what would happen if the student took the test under normal classroom circumstances).

 - All electronic devices (cell phones, Apple watches, etc.), coats, hats, wallets and backpacks must be left in the DAR office and will not be taken into the testing room.
 Only those items indicated on the Testing Accommodations form are allowed (e.g., calculators).

 - If a student is suspected of cheating, the test will be terminated immediately and returned to the professor.
 The student will be referred back to the professor, who will determine the consequences.

 - Students should plan to use the restroom prior to starting their test.
-If they need to use the restroom once the test has started, they must first check in with the test proctor or DAR front-desk staff.
+If they need to use the restroom once the test has started, they must first check in with DAR staff.

 Students using the DAR test proctoring service agree to adhere to the Hope College Code for Academic Integrity and the Testing Contract.
 Violation of the Code or Contract may result in discontinuation of services and is subject to disciplinary action and/or suspension of services.
 Any incident of suspected cheating, or if a student is caught cheating, will be reported to: 1) the class instructor, who will determine the consequences for the class, and 2) the DAR Director.
 Before any further test accommodations are provided by DAR, the student must meet with the DAR Director.